 From the above, we already know that To Order BOL makes the BOL negotiable and transferable.
 And this helps to transfer the ownership of goods in case of any change in ownership during the transit.
 This helps trade as the prices may fluctuate, and the buyer may not be willing to continue to hold the ownership for such a long period of transit.
 Or he would like to use the opportunity to earn profit even during the period of transit.
 Not only there can be multiple trades during the period of transit by such To Order BOL.

 For example, Importer A contracts with Exporter B for the supply of mobile chips.
 A, however, instructs B to mention “To Order” in the consignee column of BOL because A would directly send the chips from the destination port to his production plant in another country.
 In this case, once the chips arrive at A’s destination port, A would re-send the shipment to his production plant by endorsing the BOL.

 There are more instances when To Order BOL is useful.

 Usually, a ship stops at many foreign ports.
-Every port has different procedures and language, and this may create issues in the delivery of cargo.
+Every port has different procedures and languages, which may create issues in cargo delivery.
 Also, it might result in fraudulent activities.

-Thus, to address such issues, the consignee or its agent or the holder has to show the bill of lading at the discharge port.
-Only after the ship’s agent verifies the genuineness of the BOL, he or she would issue the delivery order.
+Thus, to address such issues, the consignee or its agent, or the holder has to show the bill of lading at the discharge port.
+Only after the ship’s agent verifies the genuineness of the BOL they would issue the delivery order.
 In such cases, if the BOL is “To Order,” then anyone whom the consignee assigns would be able to take the delivery without any hassle.